Lee–Enfield: Sniper rifles

-During both World Wars and the Korean War, a number of Lee–Enfield rifles were modified for use as sniper rifles.
-The Australian Army modified 1,612 Lithgow SMLE No. 1 Mk.
-III* rifles by adding a heavy target barrel, cheek-piece, and a World War I era Pattern 1918 telescope, creating the SMLE No. 1 Mk.
-III* (HT).
+During both World Wars and the Korean War, Lee–Enfield rifles were modified for use as sniper rifles.
+The Australian Army modified 1,612 Lithgow SMLE No. 1 Mk III* rifles by adding a heavy target barrel, cheek-piece, and a World War I era Pattern 1918 telescope, creating the SMLE No. 1 Mk III* (HT).
 (HT standing for "heavy barrel, telescopic sight), which saw service in the Second World War, Korea, and Malaya and was used for sniper training through to the late 1970s.

 During the Second World War, standard No. 4 rifles, selected for their accuracy during factory tests, were modified by the addition of a wooden cheek rising-piece, and telescopic sight mounts designed to accept a No. 32 3.5× telescopic sight.
 The telescopic sight had a field of view of 8 degrees 20 minutes and featured a bullet drop compensation range drum on top of the sight graduated in 50 yd increments from 0 to 1000 yd.
 Side adjustments in 2 MOA increments were made by the drum mounted at the side of the sight.
-These rifles were designated as the No. 4 Mk.
-I (T).
+These rifles were designated as the No. 4 Mk I (T).
 The accuracy requirement was ability to place seven of seven shots in a 5 in circle at 200 yd and six of seven shots in a 10 in circle at 400 yd.
 The wooden cheek-piece was attached with two screws.
 The rear "battle sight" was ground off to make room to attach the No. 32 telescope sight to the left side of the receiver.
 Each No. 32 and its bracket (mount) were matched and serial numbered to a specific rifle.